cameron-eth/Hommesvg/README.md

-# Animated Landing Page
+# Airplane Scroll Fill SVG Design
-Designed by @Hommefleur, Feel free to use code @ your discretion.
+Designed by Cameron Norfleet @Hommefleur, Feel free to use code @ your discretion.